vaclav2016/xmppredis/README.md

 Here is implementation XMPP/REDIS bridge in C. xmppredis will receive/send messages between Jabber and REDIS-queue's.

-NOTE: project is not stable.
+NOTE: project is not stable for production.

 What use case for this project?
 For example, this project need if You want send messages from php-page to somebody via Jabber.
 In this case, You just a place message to REDIS queue.